A sharpened Strichartz inequality for the wave equation: Notation and preliminaries

 We denote by $\fboldstar$ the following element of $\PhaseSpace(\R^d)$:

-which is a maximizer of the Strichartz inequality when $d=3$.
-As we mentioned in the introduction, the Strichartz inequality is invariant under the action of a symmetry group, which we now represent as the direct product of the dilation group and a group of unitary operators on $\PhaseSpace$.
-The following definitions and computations will be needed only in the case $d=3$ ($d=5$, in the sixth section), but there is no added difficulty in considering the general case.
+which is an extremizer of the Strichartz inequality when $d=3$.
+As we mentioned in the introduction, the Strichartz inequality is invariant under the action of a Lie group of symmetries, which we now represent on $\PhaseSpace$.
+Most of the following definitions and computations will be needed only in the case $d=3$, but there is no added difficulty in considering the general case $d\ge 2$.
 For $t\in\R$, the symbols $S_t$ and $\Svec_t$ will denote the wave propagators, defined by

 and